adrianpk/ledger/README.md

 [Kanban](https://github.com/adrianpk/ledger/projects/1)

+Event sourcing & CQRC in a proof of concept application based on Elixir, Phoenix, and RabbitMQ.

+## Notes

+This implementation does not pretend to be an example of a real world application.
+Its logic is simple, incomplete and probably not adjusted to a real use case.
+It is only a quick exercise just to see "how it feels" to implement a system based on event-sourcing and CQRS in a functional language like Elixir.
+I am also interested in test some Redis and RabbitMQ libs in order to contrast it with other implementations in imperative languages like Go.

 ## Commands

 This is a proof of concept, UUIDs has been chosen as standard identifier to simplify the implementation